U.S. Route 220 in Pennsylvania

 U.S. Route 220 (US 220) is a U.S. Highway that is a spur route of US 20.
 It runs from Rockingham, North Carolina, north to South Waverly, Pennsylvania.
-In the state of Pennsylvania, the route runs 248 mi from the Maryland border in Cumberland Valley Township, Bedford County northeast to an interchange with Interstate 86 (I-86)/New York State Route 17 (NY 17) in South Waverly, Bradford County a short distance south of the New York border.
+In the state of Pennsylvania, the route runs 248 mi from the Maryland border in Cumberland Valley Township, Bedford County northeast to an interchange with I-86/NY 17 in South Waverly, Bradford County a short distance south of the New York border.
 Through the state, US 220 passes through the cities and towns of Bedford, Altoona, State College, Lock Haven, Williamsport, and Towanda.
-US 220 is concurrent with the entire completed Pennsylvania segment of I-99 between I-70/I-76 (Pennsylvania Turnpike) in Bedford and I-80 near Bellefonte.
+US 220 is concurrent with the entire completed Pennsylvania segment of I-99 between Bedford and Bellefonte.
 US 220 is also a freeway around Bedford, along the I-80 concurrency between Bellefonte and Mill Hall, between Mill Hall and Jersey Shore, from the western end of Williamsport to near Halls (where it is concurrent with I-180 east of downtown Williamsport), and near the New York border.
 The remainder of US 220 in Pennsylvania is mostly a two-lane surface road.